 For each channel to be scanned:

-b)If the STA is a FILS STA, set the FILSProbeTimer to 0 and starts the FILSProbeTimer.
+b)If the STA is a FILS STA or is a 6 GHz HE STA(#20210), set the FILSProbeTimer to 0 and starts the FILSProbeTimer.
 While the FILS ProbeTimer is less than dot11FILSProbeDelay the STA may skip a probe request transmission and proceed to step i) after setting the ActiveScanningTimer to 0 and starting the ActiveScanningTimer, if one of the following conditions matches:

 1)The STA receives a broadcast addressed Probe Request frame that the SME considers to be suitable to discover a candidate AP for association.